 There are buses once a day from Amman and Aqaba to Wadi Musa, the small town just outside the entrance to Petra.
 You can also take a taxi from pretty much anywhere in Jordan to get there.
 I paid about 85€ for a taxi from the Dead Sea to Petra (4 hours drive), just to give you an idea.

 Of course, you can also hike the Jordan Trail from the north or south to Petra, but since I haven’t done that yet, I can’t say anything about the details.

-Tip 3: In Wadi Musa, chose a hotel as close to the visitor centre as possible, you will still walk enough.
+Tip 3: In Wadi Musa, choose a hotel as close to the visitor centre as possible, you will still walk enough.